layrjs/layr/README.md

 ## Overview

 This section still has to be written.

 In the meantime, please head over to this [introductory article](https://www.freecodecamp.org/news/full-stack-unified-architecture/).

+You can also take a look at [the blog](https://liaison.dev/blog).

 ## Demo

 Check out this [RealWorld example](https://github.com/liaisonjs/react-liaison-realworld-example-app) implemented with Liaison.

-## Guide

-This section still has to be written.

-## Reference
+## Documentation

-This section still has to be written.
+Head over [here](https://liaison.dev/docs) to get the (work-in-progress) documentation.

 ## License